miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Adjusted cabbie endgame lines and removed Ash sewers auto-ending.
 Fixed virus and timer issues on returning to the Kamikaze Zen map.
 Corrected Tremere haven condition and invisible tutorial windows.
+Fixed texture flickering on downtown washer and courier shoe hole.

 v10.7                                                  20.09.2020
 -----